jinze1994/ATRank/README.md

 This repository also contains all the competitor's methods mentioned in the paper.
 Some implementations consults the [Transfomer](https://github.com/Kyubyong/transformer), and [Text-CNN](https://github.com/dennybritz/cnn-text-classification-tf).

-Note that, the heterogenuous behavior datasets used in the paper is private, so you could not run multi-behavior code directly.
+Note that, the heterogeneous behavior datasets used in the paper is private, so you could not run multi-behavior code directly.
-But you could run the code on amazon dataset directly and review the heterogenuous behavior code.
+But you could run the code on amazon dataset directly and review the heterogeneous behavior code.

 ## Requirements
 * Python >= 3.6.1